GrigLars/yamlandjson/README.md

     .bixby.drop.drill.crabbo[*]
     jq: 1 compile error

 So to get all the elements in an array, I call empty brackets, and not a wildcard.
+But whatabout "top level headers?"
+I think they are really called "keys" becaise I found this:

+    cat ~/json.json | jq -r keys
+    [
+      "bixby",
+      "buzz",
+      "foo",
+      "fuzz",
+      "plugh"
+    ]